 - Whether at the time the defendant had a specific intent to harm;

 - And the jury is to consider the financial resources of the defendant, but not award an amount that would financially destroy the defendant.

 Just as choosing the right heart surgeon is crucial to a successful quadruple bypass, choosing the right attorney to handle your personal injury case is paramount to receiving an appropriate settlement.
 Just like anything important, do your homework, talk to your trusted confidants, and do not settle for anything less than the best you can find.
 Remember the right accident attorney is out there.

 At Fernandez Law Group, you are choosing a Tampa personal injury lawyer with an in-depth understanding of exactly how to get you the compensation you deserve.
 If you have experienced loss due to a serious Florida injury, contact Fernandez Law Group to speak with a knowledgeable Tampa personal injury attorney today.

 – Additional Resources and Information on Personal Injury and our Personal Injury Lawyers

 Call or Text us today at 813-489-3222 for a FREE consultation and case evaluation.

-Content authored by Frank Fernandez
+Content authored by Gaston Fernandez